 All three nations are battling different militant groups

-The killing of four American soldiers in Niger in October drew attention to the role of US troops in western Africa, where several terror networks roam freely.
+The killing of four American soldiers in Niger has drawn attention to the role of US troops in western Africa, where several terror networks roam freely.

-The United States has enemies all around in the region.
+In the region, the US has enemies all around.
 Niger shares a border with Mali, where an al Qaeda affiliate and other Islamist groups thrive in the vast desert.
-It also borders Libya, where ISIS and other extremists are regrouping, and Nigeria, where Boko Haram runs amok.
+It also borders Libya, where ISIS and other extremists are regrouping, and Nigeria, where Boko Haram is a major challenge.

-Here are things to know about US operations in Niger:
+As a debate rages over President Donald Trump’s phone calls to the soldiers’ grieving families, here are things to know about the US operations in Niger:

 American troops have been in Niger for years